rohberg/volto-searchkit-block/README.md

 make acceptance-frontend-dev-start-monolingual
 ```

-In the second session, start the backend acceptance server.
+In the second session, start the backend acceptance server (backend and opensearch).

 ```shell
 make acceptance-backend-start-monolingual